Aiven-Open/klaw-docs/docs/blog/2023/05/making-kafka-governance-breeze-for-developers.rst

 .. image:: ../../../_static/images/blogimages/kafka-clusters.png
    :scale: 40%
+   :align: center

 Navigating Kafka system failures
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Inevitably, failures occur across all systems, and Kafka applications are no exception.
-These failures can occur at the client level, such as when event deserialization results in issues for consumers or at the infrastructure level, leading to the loss of zookeeper/Kafka configurations.
+Failures are an inevitable part of any system, and Kafka applications are no different.
+These failures can occur at different levels, including client-side issues where event deserialization creates problems for consumers, as well as infrastructure-related issues that result in the loss of zookeeper/Kafka configurations.

-Focusing on infrastructure issues, let's consider a scenario with 1000 topics, each possessing a unique configuration stored in a zookeeper.
-During disaster recovery, suppose the zookeeper crashes and fails to recover.
-The key question becomes: how swiftly can you retrieve the information and reboot your server?
-It's not just about having ways to store information but also about the strategic implementation of information storage and retrieval.
+In the context of infrastructure failures, let's consider a scenario with 1000 topics, each possessing a unique configuration stored in a zookeeper.
+Now, imagine a situation where a disaster strikes, causing the zookeeper to crash and be unable to recover.
+This raises a critical question: how swiftly can you retrieve the information and reboot your server?
+It's not just about having methods to store information but also about strategically implementing storage and retrieval processes for efficient recovery.

 How to mitigate these problems?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~